farrelldianni/fdd-portfolio/README.md

 # Farrell DiAnni Portfolio
 ---
 ##  Description
 This is my first totally self built project.
+Using flexboxes, mediaqueries, and general CSS.
+All came together to make a personal portfolio for the rest of the class time.
 Pulling on topics and knowledge I learned in the past 2 weeks.
 👍

 ## Deployment URL